dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Nothing strengthens authority as much as silence.
+  Pray thee, spare, thyself at times: for it becomes a wise man sometimes to relax the high pressure of his attention to work.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
-## 🌟 Experiences (1482 days)
+## 🌟 Experiences (1483 days)

 ### 🧮 Programming languages